Mechachleopteryx/rBS2ndStructure/README.md

 rfold_assembly_tx(txdb,RfdNames = c("Fsm","Fmd","Flg"))
 ```

--   Notice that you could run RNAfold on command line by yourself, the function RNAfold only works if you implements `qsub` command on your computer system.
+-   Notice that you could run `RNAfold` on command line by yourself, the function `RNAfold` only works if you implement `qsub` command on your computer system.